 Martina Franca has a weekly market each Wednesday morning.
 Local farmers bring their seasonal produce to see so you buy cherries in spring, fresh vegetables in summer and figs, chestnuts and almonds in the autumn.
 There is a supermarket for basic supplies for your villa and smaller bakeries, butchers and other specialist shops which are open at certain times of the day.
 In the historic centre, you can find a variety of boutiques.

 One of the oldest cafes in Puglia, Caffe Tripoli is located on the Piazza Maria Immacolata and has several pavement tables perfectly situated for people watching.
 It’s renowned for a local cake called bocconotto ricotta e pera.
 There are plenty of other restaurants and cafes serving Italian specialities like capocollo, a spiced sausage made in the town.

 For a fun day out, head to Fasanolandia, about 30 minutes’ drive away towards the coast where you can visit the zoo and enjoy the rides in the theme park.
-Closer to Martina Franca, just a few miles from Alberobello is a smaller water park, Acqua Park Alberobello which is more suited to younger children.
+Closer to Martina Franca, just a few kilometres from Alberobello is a smaller water park, Acqua Park Alberobello which is more suited to younger children.